onetoneisme/blackjack/units_refactored/CF for developers/Basic/001 Application Management in Cloud Foundry - Part 1/04_Controlling resources when pushing.md

 #### Controlling resources when pushing

-As you can see, pushing the application uses some default values such as the disk size and memory limits.
-To specify custom values, the CLI offers a series of modifiers:
+As you can see, the `cf push` command uses some default values, such as  disk size and memory limits, when pushing applications.
+To specify custom values, the CLI offers a number of modifiers:

 ```sh
 cf push my-sinatra-app -k 128M -m 256M
 ```

-This command will push your application again, but this time setting a disk size (`-k`) of 128M and a memory limit (`-m`) of 256M.
-You can get help on all the modifiers available to the `push` command by doing executing `cf help push`.
+This command will push your application again, setting a disk size (`-k`) of 128M and a memory limit (`-m`) of 256M.
+Run `cf help push` to get help on all the modifiers available for the `push` command.

 ```
 $ cf help push